department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-09-UAT-edit-as-subtask-default-send-checkbox-ui/conversation-guide.md

  ## Share screen and login to LOA3 account (either Login.gov or ID.me) - 5 minutes
 Great, I think we're good to move ahead.
 For the next step, I'll have you share you screen so we can look at VA.gov together.
 _Once can see their screen:_ Could you now open a browser and go to VA.gov?
-_Once they arrive at VA.gov:_ Next, could you login using -------? (either Login.gov or ID.me)
+_Once they arrive at VA.gov:_ Thank you - now I’ll have you log into the website.

 ## UAT Task 1: Add mobile number - 4 minutes